 Principal Timpani of the Minnesota Orchestra Peter Kogan has used his time wisely during the orchestra lockout by firing up another talent of his - playing jazz drum set and composing his own charts.
 He has a date at the Dakota this Monday right after a weekend playing timpani in concerts with Eiji Oue and join Alison Young to talk crossing over.

 The Nutcracker is the most popular ballet in the United States.
 But it took a number of years to become that.
 In fact, even Tchaikovsky considered it one of his least successful efforts.
-Join Alison Young December 11 at 8 p.m. for flying cooks, dancing snowflakes and the sugar plum fairy herself.
+Join Alison Young December 24 at 11 a.m. for flying cooks, dancing snowflakes and the sugar plum fairy herself.

 It's that time of year again: Nutcrackers aplenty!
 Host Alison Young has a look at some of the Nutcracker shows on offer this holiday season.